Experimental Tests of Invariant Set Theory

-where $F(\mathcal{M}_U,\mathcal{M}'_U)$ is some propagator to be determined and $d\mu$ is a suitably normalised Haar measure in some neighbourhood $\mathcal{N}(\mathcal{M}_U)$ on $I_U$ \cite{Palmer2016IST}.
-Note this also sets the cosmological constant $\Lambda$ sometimes seen in the EFE to zero, given it separately resolves the issue of dark matter and the acceleration of the expansion of the universe.
+where $F(\mathcal{M}_U,\mathcal{M}'_U)$ is some propagator to be determined and $d\mu$ is a suitably normalised Haar measure in some neighbourhood $\mathcal{N}(\mathcal{M}_U)$ on $I_U$ \cite{palmer2016invariantsettheory}.
+Note, in this altered form of the EFE, the cosmological constant $\Lambda$ is set to zero, given Palmer claims the alteration would separately resolve the issue of dark matter and the acceleration of the expansion of the universe.

-This gravitational decoherence could be tested by experiments that involve putting heavy objects in spatial superpositions, allowing them to gravitationally interact, returning the spatial superposition components back to a single position, and seeing by the resulting interference pattern if there are any signs of entanglement between the objects (see Fig.\ref{fig:QGravExp}) \cite{Bose2017EntWitnessQG,Marletto2017GravIndEnt}.
-In this set-up, assuming gravity is coherent, the combined state of the two masses at different points in the experiment is
+This gravitational decoherence could be tested by experiments that involve putting heavy objects in spatial superpositions.
+This would involve allowing them to gravitationally interact, then returning the spatial superposition components back to a single position, then seeing if there are any signs of entanglement between the objects from the resulting interference pattern (see Fig.~\ref{fig:QGravExp}) \cite{Bose2017EntWitnessQG,Marletto2017GravIndEnt,Christodoulou2019Geom,Carney2019TabletopQG}.